Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 As a reminder, the term gut microbiome or microbiota refers to the more than one hundred trillion microorganisms, including several hundred different species of bacteria, that live within a healthy human intestinal tract.
 So important to our health is the GMB that most experts now consider it to be analogous to an organ of the body.

 So, what causes gut dysbiosis?
-Four factors appear to be at play:
+Five factors appear to be at play:

 1. Not enough dietary fiber: Eating foods high in fiber helps lower triglyceride and cholesterol levels, reducing the risk of cardiovascular disease (CVD).
 It bulks up stool for better elimination and acts like a scrub brush, clearing the lining of the digestive tract of old, dysfunctional ‘senescent’ cells capable of turning into cancers.
 Since we can’t digest fiber ourselves, it makes us feel full without loading us up with calories, which helps to prevent weight gain.

-When we eat a SAD, we don’t consume enough fiber to sustain the metabolite and mucous-producing bacteria in the GMB and eventually, they begin to starve to death, leading to dysbiosis and a thinning of the protective mucous barrier, rendering us more susceptible to infections by both microbes in the GMB and community-acquired bugs including respiratory viruses like SARS-CoV-2, RSV, and influenza.
+When we eat a SAD filled with flour-based and sugar laden foods, we don’t consume enough fiber to sustain the metabolite and mucous-producing bacteria in the GMB.
+Eventually, fiber-loving commensals (species of bacteria that ferment fiber and live symbiotically within our bodies and on our skin) begin to starve and die off, leading to dysbiosis and a thinning of the protective mucous barrier, rendering us more susceptible to infections by both microbes in the GMB and community-acquired bugs including respiratory viruses like SARS-CoV-2, RSV, and influenza.

-2. Too much dietary sugar and rapidly digestible starch: Diets like the SAD/WD that are dominated by high glycemic foods (more about this later) rich in sugar and rapidly digestible starches, cause the overgrowth of sugar-loving bacterial species in the GMB.
+2. Too much dietary sugar and rapidly digestible starch: Diets like the SAD/WD that are dominated by high glycemic foods (more about this later) rich in sugar and rapidly digestible starches (especially those found in wheat and corn flour), cause the overgrowth of sugar-loving bacterial species in the GMB.
 Over time, excessive ‘blooming’ of sugar-loving bacteria pushes out healthy fiber-loving bacteria, promoting dysbiosis.
 These sugar-loving bacteria also like to eat the protective mucous barrier which makes us more susceptible to infections through the gut.

 Interestingly, our intestinal mucosal cells contain some fiber of their own.
-When the mucous barrier gets too thin due to insufficient dietary fiber and excessive dietary sugar, hungry fiber-loving bacteria in the GMB can start to migrate across the thinned mucosal barrier to invade the mucosal cells lining our intestinal tract to harvest their fiber.
-When otherwise friendly bacteria are driven to invade mucosal cells for survival, this results in inflammation which we experience as painful bloating, diarrhea, and nausea–the typical symptoms of irritable bowel.
+When the mucous barrier gets too thin due to insufficient dietary fiber and excessive dietary sugar, hungry fiber-loving bacteria in the GMB migrate across the thinned mucosal barrier to invade the cells that line the intestinal tract to harvest their fiber.
+When otherwise friendly bacteria are driven to invade mucosal cells for survival, this results in inflammation which we experience as painful bloating, diarrhea, and nausea – the typical symptoms of irritable bowel.

 So the SAD/WD, because it is low in fiber and high in sugar/rapidly digestible starches, makes us metabolite-deficient, vulnerable to infections, and can cause symptoms of irritable bowel.

-3. Excessive cleanliness: The key to an optimal GMB is diversity.
-Each bacterial species produces its own unique metabolites–and we need them all (including some of the sugar-loving ones–but more about that later) to function at our best.
-A healthy, well-regulated GMB contains several hundred different bacterial species while a dysregulated one may have fewer than 20.
+4. Excessive cleanliness: The key to an optimal GMB is diversity.
+Each bacterial species produces its unique metabolites and we need them all (including some of the sugar-loving ones–but more about that later) to function at our best.
+A healthy, well-regulated GMB contains several hundred different bacterial species while a dysregulated one may have fewer than 50.

-4. Use of antibiotics (ABs): ABs are another jewel in the crown of modern medicine.
+5. Use of antibiotics (ABs): ABs are another jewel in the crown of modern medicine.
 They are used to treat bacterial infections which, for most of human history, were a leading cause of death.
 Like sanitary food-handling procedures, the use of ABs has saved countless lives.
 But ABs don’t kill viruses, and many of the most common infections we get including colds, flu, RSV, and Covid-19, are caused by viruses.
-According to the CDC, unnecessary and inappropriate AB therapy–such as using them to treat viral illnesses–may constitute as many as half of all AB prescriptions written in the outpatient setting in the US!
+According to the CDC, unnecessary and inappropriate AB therapy – such as using them to treat viral illnesses – may constitute as many as half of all AB prescriptions written in the outpatient setting in the US!

-When antibiotics are given inappropriately–to treat a cold virus, for example–they cause some collateral damage by killing off some of the friendly bacteria in the GMB without helping fight the infection.
+When antibiotics are given inappropriately – to treat a cold virus, for example – they cause some collateral damage by killing off some of the friendly bacteria in the GMB without helping fight the infection.
 This is one reason why good primary care providers are judicious about prescribing ABs for patients who are sick.
-Even when ABs are administered appropriately to fight a bacterial infection, they can still wipe out some of the good bacteria in the gut (as well as in the microbiotas of the mouth, nose, throat, vagina, ears, etc.).
+Even when ABs are administered appropriately to fight a bacterial infection, they can still knock down some of the good bacteria in the gut (as well as in the microbiotas of the mouth, nose, throat, vagina, ears, etc.).

 IV.
 Other Diets

 Attaining mastery of human nutrition requires a lot of dedicated time and focus.
-Even after 35 years in practice and a deep interest in health and diet, I do not consider myself to be an expert.
+Even after 35 years in practice and a deep interest in health and diet, I do not consider myself to be a true expert.
 New information is published daily, and much of it is conflicting.
 And while virtually all experts agree that the SAD/WD is a driver of ill health, not all experts are united in their opinions of what constitutes the best diet to replace it with.
+Here are a few examples of common dietary approaches promoted by healthcare professionals:

-Frequent Feeding: As mentioned above, many healthcare professionals still advise their patients to eat meals and snacks multiple times throughout the day.
-While this may help those with high-glycemic diets to avoid blood sugar crashes (more about this later), enabling them to manage their day with better energy, frequent eating/snacking drives weight gain and chronic diseases while turning off/down-regulating longevity genes.
-The Frequent feeding dietary approach also does not address the quality of a patient’s diet which is usually the reason they become unbearably hungry every few hours.
+Frequent Feeding: As mentioned above, many healthcare providers still advise their patients to eat small meals and snacks multiple times throughout the day.
+While this may help those with high-glycemic diets to avoid blood sugar crashes (more about that later), enabling them to manage their day with better energy, frequent eating/snacking drives weight gain and chronic diseases while turning off/down-regulating longevity genes.
+The Frequent feeding dietary approach also does not address the quality of a patient’s diet.

-Cut Out Saturated Fats: Other health professionals advise their patients to reduce their intake of fats–especially saturated fats such as those found in eggs, red meat, and dairy–an approach based on data dating back to the 1940s when an association was first established between high consumption of these foods and cardiovascular disease (CVD) and certain cancers.
+Cut Out Saturated Fats: Other health professionals advise their patients to reduce their intake of fats – especially saturated fats such as those found in eggs, red meat, and dairy – an approach based on data dating back to the 1940s when an association was first established between high consumption of these foods and increased risk of cardiovascular disease (CVD) and certain cancers.

 But despite decades of research, saturated fats have never been shown to cause CVD or cancer, and new evidence suggests that some types of saturated fat might be important for good health (more about healthy fats later).
 In addition, since many known problematic lifestyle behaviors including smoking, drinking, and consuming high amounts of processed foods tend to aggregate among high consumers of eggs, meat, and dairy (consider, for example, the quintessential SAD meal of a cheeseburger with fries, ketchup, and shake), it is impossible to tease out which among so many independent variables might be the driver(s) of ill health.

-In fact, eggs, meat, and dairy all feature consistently in the diets of people living in so-called Blue Zones–areas of the world where people routinely live past the age of 100.
+Eggs, meat, and dairy all feature consistently in the diets of people living in so-called Blue Zones – areas of the world where people routinely live past the age of 100.
 If such foods were the drivers of ill health and early mortality, we would expect them to be limited or absent from the diets of people living in Blue Zones.
 But from Sardinia to Loma Linda to Ikaria, people living in Blue Zones consume these foods (along with lots of fiber-dense vegetables, beans, and whole grains) as staples.

 Vegetarianism and Veganism: Both vegetarianism and veganism are slowly gaining popularity in many parts of the developed world, including in the US.
 These diets have been associated with a mild reduction in cancer risk compared to the SAD/WD and have become more common among young people and those concerned about the environment and/or animal welfare.